 CSO

 William is a scientist and entrepreneur with a 30-year track record research into the fundamentals of biology and translating that research into new enterprises.William has a BA in biochemistry from Oxford University,a PhD in molecular biology from Warwick, and did a postdoc at Stanford and a lectureship at Bath before joining PA Consulting Group’s Technology division.
 In 1998 Dr. Bains joined a boutique London VC group as head of science,and he was founder and CSO of his first start-up in 2001.
 Dr. Bains research focuses on the chemical nature of life, it’s limits and it’s failures, especially in ageing.
-He is author of over 100 papers on subjects as diverse as drug chemistry, anti-aging drugs, sewage plant management, company law and extra-terrestrial life, and five books.
-William continues active scientific research in collaboration with MIT and Arizona State University.
+He is author of over 100 papers on subjects as diverse as drug chemistry, anti-aging drugs, sewage plant management, company law and extra-terrestrial life, as well as five books.
+William continues active scientific research in collaboration with MIT and Cardiff University.
 He has taught at Bath, Warwick and Cambridge Universities, and is a frequent speaker to University, conference and non-scientific audiences.

 • Peter Tyrer